gitlabhq/gitlabhq/doc/ci/variables/README.md

     It is possible perform pattern matching against a variable and regular expression.
 Expression like this evaluates to truth if matches are found.

     Pattern matching is case-sensitive by default.
-Prepend `(?i)` to a match-group to make a pattern case-insensitive.
+Use `i` flag modifier, like `/pattern/i` to make a pattern case-insensitive.

-    Under the hood we are using [RE2 library][re2-library], see [syntax documentation][re2-syntax] for reference.

 ### Unsupported predefined variables